Super Young Team: Publication history

 The concept for the team emerged from the same pitch Grant Morrison made that contained the idea for the Great Ten, and they were first mentioned in 52 #6.
 They are influenced by American superheroes and Japanese pop culture.

-The characters first appeared in Morrison's Final Crisis where they were revealed to be the Fifth World incarnations of the Forever People.
+The characters first appeared in Morrison's Final Crisis, where they were revealed to be the Fifth World incarnations of the Forever People.
 They are featured in Final Crisis Aftermath: Dance, written by Joe Casey with art by ChrisCross.
 In that six-part series, their fame overwhelms them, causing judgement errors and loss of self-control.

 Membership

 Most Excellent Superbat

 Most Excellent Superbat (Heino) is the team leader.
 He wears a wildly stylized red and yellow uniform influenced by both Superman and Batman.
-According to him, his power is "being so rich he can do anything", but he appears to use an array of gadgets, one of which can generate an energy-based exoskeleton, he also appears to have some training in the martial arts.
-His secret island base is called the "Most Serene Sanctuary" and contains a supercomputer he calls a "unified data field" which is only accessible when he meditated himself into a calm theta rhythm state.Final Crisis Aftermath: Dance #1, the ghost of a being calling itself "Ultimon Alpha" recently appeared to him in a vision.
+According to him, his power is "being so rich he can do anything".
+Most Excellent Superbat uses an array of gadgets, one of which can generate an energy-based exoskeleton.
+His secret island base is called the "Most Serene Sanctuary" and contains a supercomputer he calls a "unified data field" which is only accessible when he meditates into a calm theta rhythm state.
 By the end of the series, he revealed that he is indeed as rich as he claims when he actually buys Japan.

 Big Atomic Lantern Boy

 Big Atomic Lantern Boy is Most Excellent Superbat's second in command.
-He wears a green outfit which is outfitted with an x-rayed circular porthole on his chest.
-The porthole displays his skeleton, and allows him to fire green force beams of different types of radiation.
+He wears a green outfit which is outfitted with a circular porthole on his chest.
+The porthole displays his skeleton, and allows him to fire radioactive beams.
 He is attracted to Shiny Happy Aquazon.

 Crazy Shy Lolita Canary

 Crazy Shy Lolita Canary is a winged heroine in a Japanese schoolgirl uniform, and is physically small enough to fit in someone's hand.
-She possesses a sonic scream (always "Sumimasen" - "Excuse me") similar to that possessed by Black Canary except that it appears to be a strong modulated-mixture of multiple voices.
+She possesses a sonic scream similar to that of Black Canary, which appears to be a modulated mixture of multiple voices.

 Shiny Happy Aquazon

-Shiny Happy Aquazon is the daughter of Junior Waveman (Riki Kimura) - a founding member of Big Science Action - and the genius daughter of Senior Waveman Otomo.
-She has the ability to create hard water constructs like Mera, the wife of Aquaman.
-She also is attracted to Sonic Lightning Flash.
-In Final Crisis Aftermath: Dance #4, her father who is now Senior Waveman Kimura invites her to become a member of Big Science Action.
+Shiny Happy Aquazon is the daughter of Junior Waveman (Riki Kimura) - a founding member of Big Science Action - and Senior Waveman Otomo.
+She has the ability to create hard water constructs.
+She is attracted to Sonic Lightning Flash.
+In Final Crisis Aftermath: Dance #4, her father who is now Senior Waveman Kimura invites her to join Big Science Action.